JuliaCrypto/Krypto.jl/README.md

 ## Current features
 - 100% native Julia implementations.
 No wrappers.
 No non-Julia dependencies.
 - Support for RSA (working primitives, [PKCS#1](https://en.wikipedia.org/wiki/PKCS_1) not working)
-- Support for RLWE (non-working primitives; working, non-reviewed cryptoscheme)
+- Support for RLWE (working crypto-primitives, non-working NTT)
 - Support for ECC math (no primitives of yet)

 ## Algorithms